-- 39 Under Article 9(4) of Regulation No 99/63, 'the essential content of the statements made by each person heard shall be recorded in minutes which shall be read and approved by him'. - 40 It is common ground in this case that the applicant was able effectively to take note of the essential content of its own statements at the hearing of 23 September 1993, which were recorded in the minutes in French, and that it is not alleging that the minutes contained substantial errors or omissions as far as it was concerned.
+- 66 Under Article 9(4) of Regulation No 99/63, 'the essential content of the statements made by each person heard shall be recorded in minutes which shall be read and approved by him'. - 67 It is common ground in this case that the applicant was able effectively to take note of the essential content of its own statements at the hearing of 23 September 1993, which were recorded in the minutes in German, and that it is not alleging that the minutes contained substantial errors or omissions as far as it was concerned. - 68 Nor does the applicant deny that it had the opportunity to follow, with the aid of simultaneous interpretation, the statements of the other persons heard.

-- 41 Nor does the applicant deny that it had the opportunity to follow, with the aid of simultaneous interpretation, the statements of the other persons heard. - 42 The applicant cannot rely on the absence of translation of those parts of the minutes which were drafted in a language other than that of its own Member State in order to establish an infringement of its rights of defence.
-In this case, the absence of translation is not liable to have harmful consequences capable of vitiating the administrative procedure (Chemiefarma, paragraph 52, and Parker Pen, paragraph 74). - 43 Any difficulties which the applicant might have had in preparing its defence cannot alter that finding, since it was represented at the hearing and the Commission supplied it with documentation containing the other participants' statements in their original language. - 44 The plea alleging infringement of essential procedural requirements must therefore be dismissed.
+69 The applicant cannot rely on the absence of translation of those parts of the minutes which were drafted in a language other than that of its own Member State in order to establish an infringement of its rights of defence.
+In this case, the absence of translation is not liable to have harmful consequences capable of vitiating the administrative procedure (ACF Chemiefarma, paragraph 52, and Parker Pen, paragraph 74).

+- 70 Any difficulties which the applicant might have had in preparing its defence cannot alter that finding, since it was represented at the hearing and the Commission supplied it with documentation containing the other participants' statements in their original language. - 71 The second part of the plea must therefore be dismissed.
+It follows that the plea alleging infringement of essential procedural requirements must be dismissed in its entirety.